-On Facebook at the beginning of the week I came across an image that someone had put up.
-The image shows a black woman and a white woman next to each other, although in two different pictures.
+There was a picture I came across that someone had posted.
+It showed a black woman and a white woman next to each other, although in two different pictures.
 Both pictures were mugshots, and both of the women had been arrested for some kind of child abuse.

 The child abuse the black woman did was to leave a six-year-old and a two-year-old child in the car while she went into an establishment to interview for a new job.
 The child abuse the white woman did was to be stoned, drive her car down the road with her six month old baby in the baby carrier on top of the car.
 At some point the baby carrier fell off the car and into the street.

 Both of these women lived in the same state, Arizona, one in Phoenix and one in Scottsdale.
 If you’ve ever been there, you know it’s pretty much the same city.
 What happened to the black woman is that she’s going to trial and had her children taken away from her.
 What happened to the white woman is that she got probation and got to go home with her child.

 It’s possible that there were extenuating circumstances, but on the surface it looked like obvious racism.
 Obviously the two different judges didn’t see things the same way, and that’s an indictment on the justice system.

 Everybody who reads this blog may not know that along with speaking on the topic of leadership, which is highlighted by the book to the left called Embrace The Lead, I also speak on diversity topics.
 I have spoken on racial diversity, succession planning, and the rights of women in the workplace and sexual abuse.
 I happen to be one of those people who, when I see issues that have to do with “isms”, I will comment on them in some way, even if my only comment is passing along what I’ve seen.